 One of the grass fields contains a single rusted barrel and an above average number of scattered boulders, but we can find no evidence of past milling or mining activity.

-On our left is a prominent ridge as we hike through the broad valley with the North Ridge of Mount Burke to our right.
+On the left is a prominent ridge as the hike proceeds through the broad valley with the North Ridge of Mount Burke to the right.

-After 4 KM (2.5 miles) of hiking we arrive at the trail intersection into Painted Creek Valley.
-There is a stone cairn about midway in the Y junction where the Zephyr Creek Trail heads left and east across Zephyr Creek.
-From here, it is a 1/2 kilometre hike to the pictographs.
+After 4 KM (2½ miles) of hiking we arrive at the trail intersection into Painted Creek Valley.
+There is a stone cairn about midway in the Y junction where Zephyr Creek Trail heads left and east across Zephyr Creek.
+From here, it is a ½ kilometer hike to the pictographs.

-The tiny, but clear and well-travelled, trail into Painted Creek Valley crosses Painted Creek six times prior to arriving at the end of a rocky ridge.
+The tiny, but clear and well-traveled, trail into Painted Creek Valley crosses Painted Creek six times prior to arriving at the end of a rocky ridge.

-Our hiking guide-book indicates new pictographs have been appearing over the past 300 years, each time higher on the ridge.
-There is a steep scree slope, to the right side of the pictographs, which will provide access to the high point above.
-We decide to make an attempt at the scramble even though we are ill-equipped to navigate the sharp rock.
-After an energetic climb of about 3/4 of way to the top, it is exposure to powerful, gusting wind which decides we should leave this to another day.
+The hiking guide-book indicates new pictographs have been appearing over the past 300 years, each time higher on the ridge.
+There is a steep scree slope, to the right side of the pictographs, which may provide access to the high point above.

-Back at the Highwood River, we change footwear again to ford the stunningly cold, 25 m (82 ft) stretch of water.
+Back at the Highwood River, footwear change precludes fording the stunningly cold, 25 m (82 ft) stretch of water.